 The Chevrolet Caprice Classic Brougham photographed in Helsinki Finland 2008.
 The Caprice was introduced by Chevrolet in 1965 to compete with Ford's luxurious LTD series.
 By 1985 the Brougham became the new top offering of Chevrolet Caprice.
 Brougham had more luxurious interior than the regular Caprice Classic.
 The production of Caprice ended in 1996.

-Warszawa
+Warszawa M-20

-A Polish car Warszawa photographed in Krakova 2008.
+A Polish car Warszawa M-20 photographed in Krakova 2008.
 Warszawa, identical to Soviet Popeda, was manufactured from 1951 to 1973 under license from Soviet car manufacturer GAZ.

 Ford Transit mark I